 - Freshly ground black pepper

 For the salad

-- 2 medium fennel bulbs (about 1 pound or 454 g)
+- 2 medium (1 lb) fennel bulbs

-- 2 small zucchini (about 12 ounces or 340 g)
+- 2 small (about 12 oz) zucchini

-- 5 1/2 ounces snow peas or sugar snap peas (150 g)
+- 5 1/2 ounces snow peas or sugar snap peas

 Make the vinaigrette

-- 1. In a large bowl, whisk together the orange and lemon juices, oil, and vinegar together.
+- In a large bowl, whisk together the orange and lemon juices, oil, and vinegar together.
 Season to taste with salt and pepper and adjust the amount of orange and/or lemon juice if desired.

 Make the salad

-- 2. Using a sharp knife, a handheld slicer, or a mandoline, trim the ends and stems from the fennel, reserving the feathery fronds.
+- Using a sharp knife, a handheld slicer, or a mandoline, trim the ends and stems from the fennel, reserving the feathery fronds.
 Thinly slice the fennel bulb.
 Toss the sliced fennel into the dressing in the bowl and toss thoroughly.
 (You can cover and refrigerate the fennel for up to 6 hours.)

-- 3. Just before serving, again using a vegetable peeler, a handheld slicer, or a mandoline, thinly slice or shave the zucchini into ribbons, stopping when you reach the seeds in the core.
+- Just before serving, again using a vegetable peeler, a handheld slicer, or a mandoline, thinly slice or shave the zucchini into ribbons, stopping when you reach the seeds in the core.
 (If your zucchini ribbons are exceptionally long, you may wish to slice them in half.)
 Add the zucchini to the bowl with the fennel and gently toss to coat the zucchini with the vinaigrette.

-- 4. Thinly slice the snow peas or sugar snap peas, preferably on the diagonal.
+- Thinly slice the snow peas or sugar snap peas, preferably on the diagonal.
 Toss them into the salad.

-- 5. Scatter the cilantro leaves and a few of the minced fennel fronds atop the salad.
+- Scatter the cilantro leaves and a few of the minced fennel fronds atop the salad.
 If desired, drizzle with a little extra olive oil and sprinkle with sea salt.